archiecobbs/s3backer/README_nbd.md

 However, this mode of s3backer operation is still experimental.
 It is possible that in practice, performance is actually inferior due to implementation details in any of s3backer, nbdkit, FUSE, or NBD.
 Please do report any improvements, degradations, or bugs that you observe.

 To use NBD-mode, make sure you have [nbdkit](https://github.com/libguestfs/nbdkit) installed.
-Then either compile and install s3backer with Meson, or edit the `Makefile.am` file to build the NBDKit plugin instead of the regular s3backer executable.
+Then compile and install s3backer normally.
 You can then run the s3backer nbdkit plugin with:

 ```
-> nbdkit --foreground --unix nbd_socket --filter=exitlast s3backer [conffile=<path>] [region=<region>] bucket=<bucket>
+$ nbdkit --foreground --unix nbd_socket --filter=exitlast s3backer myconfig.conf
 ```

+All of the usual s3backer command line arguments must be placed in the file `myconfig.conf`, including the `bucket[/subdir]`, but without any mount point argument.
+This file is parsed as if via the s3backer `--configFile` flag, so blank lines and comments are ignored, etc.

-If you have compiled but not installed the plugin, use `.libs/nbdkit-s3backer-plugin.so` instead of `s3backer`. nbdkit should now be running in foreground, waiting for connections on the `nbd_socket` socket.
+nbdkit should now be running in foreground, waiting for connections on the `nbd_socket` socket.

 Note that everyone with write access to the `nbd_socket` file will be able to write and read from your filesystem at will.
 To control access, run `nbdkit` in a directory with appropriate permissions.